-The collaborative outcome has been the development of a forest health fuel reduction project at Huddart and Wunderlich, San Mateo County Parks, that ties three missions together to execute a project encompassing 402.1 acres of vegetative treatments to enhance and restore a forest system challenged by lack of fire and, changing climates that has many homes in close proximity to park borders.
+The collaborative outcome has been the development of a forest health fuel reduction project at Girl Scouts of Northern California, Camp Butano Creek to execute a project encompassing approximately 44.3 acres of vegetative treatments (38.9 acres mechanical treatment and 5.4 acres of manual treatment) to enhance and restore a forest system challenged by lack of fire and changing climates that has many homes in close proximity to camp borders.

-This project supports the intent of the Forest Health Program and California's climate goals by: 1) Proactively restoring forest health, improving ecosystem resiliency and conserving working forests by conducting targeted fuel reduction; 2) Protecting upper watersheds where the state's water supply originates by strategically placing our projects throughout the watershed; 3) Promoting the long-term storage of carbon in forest trees and soils through the reduction of dense understory vegetation thus promoting larger healthier stands of mature trees and; 4) Minimizing the loss of forest carbon from large, intense wildfires, through reduction of ladder fuels and brush as well as through placement of fuel breaks along ridge tops to reduce the intensity of wildfires.
+This project supports the intent of the Forest Health Program and California's climate goals by; 1) Proactively restoring forest health, improving ecosystem resiliency and conserving working forests by conducting targeted fuel reduction; 2) Protecting upper watersheds where the state's water supply originates by strategically placing our projects throughout the watershed; 3) Promoting the long-term storage of carbon in forest trees and soils through the reduction of dense understory vegetation thus promoting larger healthier stands of mature trees and; 4) Minimizing the loss of forest carbon from large, intense wildfires, through the reduction of ladder fuels and brush as well as through the placement of fuel breaks along ridge tops to reduce the intensity of wildfires.